insen/blog/_posts/2017-08-29-Blogging-Github-Pretzel.md

   - pbake.bat
   - ptaste.bat
 ```

-*(Note - Also for each line which begins with 'hash' is preceded by a 'slash'. the 'slash' is not part of config.yml. it was needed to escape markdown processing)*.

 - Run **taste** command as specified above from the repository directory.
 This command should run, open a browser on local machine and show you the sample posts (ref - we removed the 'gist' tag from one of them).